An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Conclusion

-Recent work~\cite{Singal2023} has shown that the internal, sub-unit cell symmetries of knitted fabrics play key roles in determining the macroscopic response of fabrics.
-In particular, in a reduced elastica model of 2D projections of the full 3D yarn shape, it was found that curve segments exhibiting `even symmetry' are stiffer than segments exhibiting `odd symmetry' by an order of magnitude.
-Since the K/P arcs that pass through the perpendicular mirror planes have even symmetry, all stitches contain at least some of these stiffer elements.
-Furthermore, similar `even' arcs can be found at the boundaries between neighboring K stitches and neighboring P stitches.
-However, the curve segments between neighboring K/P stitches were found to have odd symmetry profiles.
-This simple model provides rationale for the extreme anisotropic elastic response of the different knit patterns as well as reasonable predictions for the comparative magnitude of fabric stiffnesses.
-The binary decomposition of curves into even and odd shapes used in this analysis is only applicable in a 2D approximation of the curve shapes.
+Recent work~\cite{Singal2023} has shown that the internal, sub-unit cell symmetries of knitted fabrics can rationalize the macroscopic response of fabrics, expanding on previously-developed geometric models~\cite{Postle1967_a,Postle1967_b,Poincloux2018} of knitted fabric mechanics to include a larger set of patterns.
+In particular, in a reduced elastica model of 2D projections of the full 3D yarn shape, it was found that curve segments exhibiting `even symmetry'---associated with mirror symmetries---are stiffer than segments exhibiting `odd symmetry'---associated with inversion symmetries or 2-fold axes---by an order of magnitude.
+Since the curve segments possessing these symmetries are additionally either primarily oriented along the course or the wale directions, their responses to applied loading conditions are highly directional.
+This combination of symmetry and yarn orientation was shown~\cite{Singal2023} to rationalize the observed pronounced anisotropic elastic response of the different knit patterns as well as reasonable predictions for the comparative magnitude of fabric stiffnesses.
+We also here note related work that simulated the behavior of the four basic stitches using a yarn-based dynamical model~\cite{Ding2024}.
+The binary decomposition of curves into even and odd shapes used in the analysis of~\cite{Singal2023} is only applicable in a 2D approximation of the curve shapes.
 Our analysis of knitted structures using full layer symmetries is the first step towards a potential generalization of this prior work, where distinct responses for curve segments with local mirror, inversion, and rotational point group symmetries could be used to construct a more complete coarse-grained mechanical model of knitted fabrics.
-This would complement additional recent work on elasticity and other tensorial properties of anisotropic doubly periodic materials which were determined using representation theorems and shown to be highly dependent on the wallpaper group of the material \cite{Dresselhaus2025AnomalousTensorial2D}.
+This would complement additional recent work on elasticity and other tensorial properties of anisotropic doubly periodic materials which were determined using representation theorems and shown to be highly dependent on the wallpaper group of the material~\cite{Dresselhaus2025AnomalousTensorial2D}.

-Finally, molecular weaving structures have been classified into layer groups with an abstraction into nodes joined by links \cite{Liu2018_periodicKnots}.
-This abstraction, however, hides symmetries that may be present within the links and nodes themselves, and may be important for some material properties.
-The extended orbifold framework we introduce here will be valuable in applying the aforementioned and a multitude of findings pertaining to the symmetry-based classification of material properties to layered materials.